 Images are slowly becoming more and more vital in all aspects of a digital marketing campaign.
-From the local SEO standpoint, using images on your site correctly can result in greater foot traffic and increased sales for your dispensary so image optimization for cannabis dispensaries should be a priority.
+From the local SEO standpoint, using images on your site correctly can result in greater foot traffic and increased sales for your dispensary.
+That means that learning how to optimize images for local cannabis dispensaries should be a priority for anyone who wants to grow their cannabis business.
 Falling into the trap of “just” having images on your site is easy, but by “just” uploading pictures and not optimizing them, your dispensary is leaving a great deal of potential revenue on the table.

 This post will walk you through the top 5 steps of optimizing an image for your site so that your dispensary doesn’t miss out on the benefits of utilizing multimedia.

 Your images need to be high quality, with good resolution and of a size large enough to be visible across multiple devices.
 You can learn everything that’s on there on how to optimize images for local cannabis dispensaries, but no amount of optimization will show meaningful results if your content isn’t engaging.

 In most cases, shooting unique imagery and adding it to your site is the best choice.
 If that’s not possible, stock images can become an excellent resource to supplement the other images on your site.
 However, when using a stock photo, make sure you have all necessary permissions to use or modify the picture for your commercial purposes.